last update 20 March 2013

 , but it was finished post John (and Innocent) in 1225.
 The aisles were further augmented

 It took more than the most powerful Pope in history to stop the Scarborough masons, who eventually went for the jackpot by doubling the length of the church with a Quire.
 This was all completed by 1450, and in use for nearly 200 years until, in 1645, one of O Cromwell's artillery officers sneaked a brace of canons into the church at night, and at daybreak opened fire on the royalist held castle.
 The castle returned fire enthusiastically and the when the smoke cleared the castle keep was ruined as was the "new" choir, the western church towers and much else in the church.
 When things settled down again there was not enough money to rescue the east end or the western towers, but the rest of the church was lovingly rebuilt.
 In the mid 1800s there was a Victorian clean out and all the medieval clutter of galleries, box pews etc were removed.
-What was left is a most beautifully proportioned space that Adriano found a lovely place to just sit and be!
+What was left is a beautifully proportioned space that Adriano found a lovely place to just sit and be!

-27 December 1827- Elizabeth Stringer (24)
+1827 - 27 December - Elizabeth Stringer (24)

 LINK

 marries Matthew Dobson, Master Mariner, in the Parish Church "on the hill" of Saint Mary, Scarborough.
-Their daughter Elizabeth will marry Robert Procter's son Joseph, but by this time the venue has switched to the Wesleyean Methodist Hall - possibly more satisfying spiritually, but not in the same league as a space.
+Their daughter Elizabeth will marry Robert Procter's son Joseph, but by this time the venue has switched to the Wesleyan Methodist Hall - possibly more satisfying spiritually, but not in the same league as a space.

 1832 Young Elizabeth Dobson (Procter to be)